pgliaskovitis/confabulation-engine/README.md

 Installation
 ------------

-- You will need to have Google SparseHash installed at the root source tree, in a "google" directory.
+You will need to have Google SparseHash installed at the root source tree, in a "google" directory.
 A suitable version has been included in later versions of this repo.

+You will also need khash.h in a "klib" directory, obtainable from https://github.com/attractivechaos/klib (also check out the excellent blog).
+A suitable version has also been included in later versions of this repo.

-The currently preferred way to build however is through cmake:
+The currently preferred way to build is through cmake:

 - sudo apt install cmake